 Not all classrooms have four walls.
 The best often have no walls.
-Nowhere is this more evident than in the growing number of students that study abroad.
-This is one of the programs you will hear about from your student — I heard about it from my younger Gator before she even started her first semester — and many students start their college years planning for such an experience.
-In (once again) another sign of generational change, I did not have that many friends that went abroad when I was in college.
-My older daughter, who graduated from UF, chose not to study abroad as she did not want to miss a full semester at UF.
-Looking back, she has said it is one of her regrets now that her younger sister’s Study Abroad experience in Madrid.
+Nowhere is this more evident than with the growing number of students that study abroad.
+This is one of the programs you WILL hear about from your student — I heard about it from my younger Gator before she even started her first semester — and many students start their college years planning for such an experience.
+In (once again) another sign of generational change, I did not have all that many friends that went abroad when I was in college.
+My older daughter, who has already graduated from UF, chose not to study abroad because she did not want to miss a full Gainesville semester.
+Looking back, she has said it is one of her regrets now that she has seen her younger sister’s Study Abroad experience in Madrid.

 I first learned about study abroad through UF at orientation.
 My daughter and I attended a breakout session that spoke of the benefits of studying abroad.
 You can read more about that and other frequently asked questions here.
-I was impressed by the vast amount of information given out and, I must admit, envious of the many opportunities available to students.
-Sure, I knew that since we live in a global economy it is important to increase our global awareness, but I was not as knowledgeable about the impact for students both on the breadth of their education as well as upon opportunities after graduation.
+I was impressed by the vast amount of information shared in that session and — I am forced to admit — envious of the many opportunities available to current students.
+Sure, I knew that since we live in a global economy it is important to increase our global awareness.
+But I was not as knowledgeable about the impact for students both on the breadth of their education as well as upon opportunities after graduation.

-My daughter made it clear at that session that this was an experience she wanted to have and I would have a few years to plan, but that planning starts sooner than you think.
+My daughter made it clear at that session that this was an experience she wanted to have.
+I thought I would have a few years to plan, but that planning starts sooner than you think.
 There are so many programs, options, and curricular considerations that it’s a really good idea for both of you to start doing your Study Abroad homework right away.
-I knew that I would be most comfortable if she went on the UF Sponsored program for many reasons, but primarily because of the support.
-We live in uncertain and frightening times so the decision to send your student abroad is very personal and weighted by your family’s world views and experiences.
-The support UF students receive from UFIC (University of Florida International Center) as it applies to travel warnings and monitoring the global situation was paramount to me allowing her to go.
-The cost was the second factor as studying abroad is expensive depending on the duration of the program.
+I knew that I would be most comfortable if she went on a UF Sponsored program for many reasons, but primarily because of the support.
+We live in uncertain and sometimes frightening times, so the decision to send your student abroad is very personal and weighted by your family’s world views and experiences.
+The support UF students receive from UFIC (University of Florida International Center) as it applies to travel warnings and monitoring the global situation was of paramount importance to my allowing her to go.
+The cost was the second factor: studying abroad can be expensive depending on the duration and nature of the program.

-To secure your space, students are required to complete the Study Abroad application and pay the deposit or service fee which ranges from $125 all the way up to $750.00 depending on the type of program.
+To secure themselves a space, students are required to complete the Study Abroad application and pay the deposit or service fee, which can range from $125 all the way up to $750 depending on the type of program.
 Click here to see the fees.
-These fees are non-refundable so make sure you have worked out the financial aspect before paying the deposit.
-Over 2,000 UF students participate in study abroad program to destinations from Australia to Argentina, Belize to Belgium, Netherlands to New Zealand and many countries in between.
-Top destinations were China, France, Germany, Italy, South Korea, Spain and the United Kingdom.
-The length that was the most popular was two to eight weeks in the summer, followed by less than two weeks during the academic year (mini session) and one full semester.
+These fees are non-refundable, so make sure you have worked out the complete financial aspect for your student before paying the deposit.
+Over 2,000 UF students participate in study abroad programs to destinations from Australia to Argentina, Belize to Belgium, the Netherlands to New Zealand, and many countries in between.
+Top destinations were China, France, Germany, Italy, South Korea, Spain, and the United Kingdom.
+The program length that was the most popular was two to eight weeks in the summer, followed by less than two weeks during the academic year (mini session), and, after that, one full semester.

 Florida Prepaid & Bright Futures

-Important to remember that while Florida Prepaid may be used (for Academic Scholars only during the summer; both Academic and Medallion for fall or spring semesters), weigh out your options as to whether you want to use these funds.
+It’s important to remember that while Florida Prepaid may be used for study abroad, you will want to weigh your options about whether you want to apply these funds.
 The reason for this is the consideration over whether the total prepaid credit hours you purchased will cover your student’s four years.
-If they are taking more than the 152 credit hours (many do) upper-level courses will cost more per credit hour than the lower level credits.
-It may make sense to save the prepaid for those classes rather than apply it to the cost of studying abroad.
-You do have the option not to use the Prepaid for Summer Abroad.
+If they are taking more than the 152 credit hours (many do), upper-level courses will cost more per credit hour than the lower-level credits.
+It may make sense to save the prepaid for the more costly classes than to apply it to the cost of studying abroad.
+You do have the option not to use the Prepaid funds for Summer Abroad.
 At the same time, you should assess if the (often yearly) change in the Bright Futures funding can be used for your student at their award level (Academic or Medallion) for the semester abroad (possibly including summer) that your student is considering.

 There are specific recommendations that UF makes to the Parents & Guardians of students studying abroad, some of which you can read about here.
-I chose not to follow all of the recommendations; in this instance, as in many others, I believe that as a parent, you need to do what works for you and your student.
+I chose not to follow all of the recommendations; in this instance, as in many others, I believe that you need to do as a parent what works for you and your student.

 Here is what I would recommend:

-2. Register and enroll in the Smart Traveler Enrollment Program (STEP).
-It is free to U.S. citizens and will give them important safety information from our Embassy and help them to contact you in the event of an emergency.
+Register and enroll in the Smart Traveler Enrollment Program (STEP).
+It is free to U.S. citizens and will give you and your student important safety information from the appropriate Embassy as well as help them to contact you in the event of an emergency.

-3. If they are traveling to a country that is more metropolitan with access to shops and stores have them purchase their toiletries over there.
-The exchange rate for the Euro is $1.12 so I had her pitch in with her roommates for items such as toothpaste, shampoo, conditioner, and cleaning supplies if they are living in an apartment.
+If your student is traveling to a country that is more metropolitan, with access to shops and general stores, have them purchase most of their toiletries at their destination.
+I asked my daughter to pitch in with her roommates for items such as toothpaste, shampoo, conditioner, etc. (and cleaning supplies if they are living in an apartment).

-5. Speaking of phones, it is one of the more commonly stolen items in many cities (at home and abroad, in all honesty) so make sure they are diligent with their phones.
+Speaking of phones, it is one of the more commonly stolen items in many cities (at home and abroad, in all honesty) so make sure they are diligent with their phones.
 That means not putting them in their back pockets or on tables where anyone can walk by and grab them.

-6. I made my daughter an authorized user on my credit card since it does not have any foreign transaction fees.
-Have them write down the international phone number for the credit card and put it in a safe place (with a copy of their passport).
+Before her departure, I made my daughter an authorized user on my credit card since it does not have any foreign transaction fees.
+Have them write down the international phone number for the credit card and put it in a safe place (along with a copy of their passport).
 If their credit card is stolen, at least they can report it immediately.

-8. When booking your student’s travel, keep in mind that the internet keeps track of all of your searches so you may want to open an incognito window so you can avoid increasing prices (the travel site is then unaware that you already searched for a low price on their website).
-The best time to book an international flight is typically 2-4 months before your travel date.
+When booking your student’s travel, keep in mind that the internet keeps track of all of your searches.
+You may want to open an incognito window so you can avoid increasing prices (the travel site is then unaware that you already searched for a low price on their website).
+The best time window for booking an international flight is typically 2-4 months before your travel date.
 Another tip is to check one-way tickets each way as sometimes you may actually get a better fare than the roundtrip price.
 That one-way pricing can even accommodate different arrival and departure cities, and facilitate pre- or post-study travel for your student.

-9. For housing, while UF does offer housing through their international program, other options include Airbnb’s and hostels.
+While UF does offer to house students through its international program, other options include Airbnbs and hostels.
 If someone wants to immerse themselves even more so in the local culture, consider staying with a host family.
 Depending upon the study abroad program, that may even be a pre-arranged option.

 Here is where I did the opposite of what UF recommends:

-1. Do not go overseas with your student to help them settle in.
-When she chose Madrid, we decided to visit other cities in Spain two weeks prior to our vacation.
-Her experiences this summer will be vastly different when she is with her friends compared to when she was with family.
-(Here’s a good example of the hotels vs hostels) We did not go there to “settle” her in but it was very reassuring to see the cities she would be traveling to and get a lay of the land.
-I even think she felt the same way about arriving in advance.
+I did not go overseas with my student to help her settle in.
+When my daughter chose Madrid, our decision had us jointly visiting other cities in Spain with her two weeks prior to the start of her program.
+Her experiences that summer was vastly different when she was with her friends compared to when she was with family.
+(Here’s a good example of the hotels vs hostels usage!)
+We did not go there to “settle” her in, but it was very reassuring to see the cities she would be traveling to and get a lay of the land.
+I think she also felt the same way about arriving in advance.

-Non-UF students can go on a UF Sponsored Study Abroad program and UF students can also go on other college’s study abroad programs.
-This often comes up when they want to go with a friend who goes to a different college.
-Just make certain they get approval beforehand to be sure the credits will transfer.
-Study Abroad can be very pricey.
-In addition to the cost of the program which included room and board, a prepaid metro card (may not last their entire abroad program), health insurance and some excursions, it does not include airfare, meals, additional travel (many use this opportunity to visit other countries).
-And, of course, any purchases they make for themselves.
+Non-UF students can travel on a UF Sponsored Study Abroad program and UF students can also go to other university’s study abroad programs.
+This often comes up when they want to attend a program with a friend who goes to a different school.
+Just make certain your student gets approval beforehand to ensure that the credits will transfer.

 Looking for items students heading abroad need or want?
 Check out our list here.